arunangshu/ai-calling-agent/standalone/README.md

 - **API Errors**: Double-check your `.env` file for correct API keys.
 - **Dependencies**: If you encounter errors about missing packages, ensure all dependencies are installed correctly.
 - **Missing Files**: Verify that `Products.csv` and `start_audio.mp3` are in the root directory.
+- **FFmpeg Not Found Error**: Ensure FFmpeg is correctly added to your system's PATH.
+Test FFmpeg using `ffmpeg -version` to confirm it is installed.
+If the issue persists, try reinstalling FFmpeg and restarting your terminal.

 ---